Do You Really Need a Golf Travel Company?

 International golf travel is no exception.

 The internet has made travel planning more accessible for us all, even the notoriously slow-to-evolve golf industry.
-But the complexity, investment, and expectations that come with planning a trip to St. Andrews or Portrush are wildly different from Streamsong or Pinehurst – especially if you’re the group captain.
+But the best golf travel experiences are increasingly scarce.
+And the complexity, investment, and expectations that come with planning a trip to St. Andrews or Portrush are wildly different from Streamsong or Pinehurst – especially if you’re the group captain.

 While the level of experience will vary by company, at H&B, we've organized thousands of golf trips to Scotland, Ireland, and England.
 We’ve established multi-decade relationships with the various hotels, golf courses, and other providers who will deliver your experience across the pond.
 We’ve hit every wrinkle, snag, or roadblock countless times before.
 And we’ve spent over 30-years fine tuning it all to ensure a seamless, memorable, and unmatched journey for every H&B Expedition.